 The company is project funded by the Arts Council and supported by Surrey County Council and Waverley and Guildford Arts Development.

 Tina Williams is the Artistic Director of Pied Piper Theatre Company, which she set up in 1984 having trained as both an actor and a teacher.
-Tina has written, adapted, directed and produced over twenty five plays for the company including a large scale national tour of Anne Fine's "The Book of the Banshee", a community tour of "A Little Princess" involving eight actors and eight young people and her recent new plays "The Big ENORMOUS Present" and "Robin's Winter Adventure".
+Tina has written, adapted, directed and produced over twenty five plays for the company including a large scale national tour of Anne Fine's "The Book of the Banshee", and a community tour of "A Little Princess" involving eight actors and eight young people.
+Her recent original plays "The Big ENORMOUS Present" and "Robin's Winter Adventure".

 In 1994 Tina set up the Education Department at the Yvonne Arnaud Theatre Guildford, which ran until 2008.
 As well as directing several co-productions with the Yvonne Arnaud she wrote and directed ‘Flash!
 Bang!
 Rabbit! for the youth theatre as a creative and cultural exchange with the Sherman Theatre in Cardiff.